Divorce Lawyer Brisbane CBD

 - You want to sever your relationship with your former spouse legally.

 Becoming divorced is just one of many steps the parties might need to take to disentangle themselves from the relationship and is not a prerequisite to getting these other things done.

 When any relationship comes to an end, it’s difficult, but it’s important to at least speak to a divorce lawyer.
-Emotions run high and the separation itself takes a toll on both parties.
+Emotions run high, and the separation itself takes a toll on both parties.

 Divorce is the legal dissolution of a marriage.
 It is separate from a property split and separate again from parenting matters.
 It is something that can be done on its own before or after property or parenting proceedings have been resolved.
-Sometimes ‘divorce’ is used as a colloquial term that lumps all of these things together eg ‘I’m sorting out my divorce settlement.’
+Sometimes ‘divorce’ is used as a colloquial term that lumps all of these things together, eg ‘I’m sorting out my divorce settlement.’

 The Federal Circuit Court has jurisdiction to deal with divorce applications.
 Your divorce application will be heard by a Registrar of the Federal Circuit Court.

 To be eligible to be granted a divorce, the parties must be able to show they have ceased cohabitation for 12 months.
 Most of the time, one spouse moves out, so this is easy to prove.
-You will simply count 12 calendar months after the date your spouse moved out and you can get divorced, it’s that simple.
+You will merely count 12 calendar months after the date your spouse moved out and you can get divorced, it’s that simple.